Mellanox/containerized-ovs-forwarder/README.md

 # Containerized-ovs-forwarder
+This repository implements a solution for supporting vdpa with ovs-kernel:
-This repository builds a container image for ovs forwarder.
+  - Builds a container image for ovs forwarder.
-Also it implement two ovs modules:
+  - Implement two ovs modules:
     - The containerovsdb which connect to ovs container and create bridges and vdpa ports.
-- The ovsdb which connect to ovs on the host
+    - The ovsdb which connect to ovs on the host.
+  - Provide required openstack patches for train and ussuri releases.

 The ovs modules were taken from [openstack/os-vif](https://github.com/openstack/os-vif/).

 ## Build ovs-forwarder container image